DBO-DKFZ/expert_informed_derma_classification/README.md

 ### Optimization

-To start an optimization run you need to set the attribute `--optimize` with `True` and you can define with `--trials` how many different hyperparameter setups you wanna test.
-Like for the training run bevor a directory dependent on your preprocess and diagnosis encoding is automatically created.
-In this directory, the different trials weights are saved and also a table file with all the tested hyperparametes.
-The tested hyperparameter are also saved to an optuna databse `optuna.db`, where you can find multiple information regarding the hyperparameter search.
-The optimization should be done for a status shoosen seed, for us it was 42, to prohibit optimization for a random chosen sequence.
-For example, a optimizaiotn run can be started using the following command:

 To start an optimization run, you need to set the `--optimize` attribute to `True`, and use the `--trials` argument to define how many different hyperparameter configurations you want to test.
 Similar to the training run, a directory will be automatically created based on your preprocessing method and diagnosis encoding.
-Within this directory, the weights for each trial are saved, along with a table file listing all tested hyperparameter configurations. \
+Within this directory, the weights for each trial are saved, along with a table file listing all tested hyperparameter configurations.

 The tested hyperparameters are also stored in an Optuna database file named `optuna.db`, which contains detailed information about the hyperparameter search process.
 The optimization should be performed using a fixed seed to ensure reproducibility.
-In our case, we used the seed `42` to avoid randomness affecting the optimization results. \
+In our case, we used the seed `42` to avoid randomness affecting the optimization results.

 For example, an optimization run can be started using the following command:
 ```
 python train.py --model efficientnetB2 --epochs 10 --loss ce --optimize True --trials 5 --project_name test_opti